jamespfennell/hoard/next_steps.md

-- Write the merging code, and add this to the end-to-end test (parameterized?)
+- Add a flag to run not concurrently

 - Write the upload code

+- Clean up the code added during the merging step

 - Metrics for disk usage

 - Think about versioning